sonsonmagro/Sonsons-Player-Manager/README.md

 * **[NEW]: Buff Management**
   - `playerManager:manageBuffs(buffs)` to manage the buffs you need managed
   - Supports different kinds of buffs
-    - Inventory items like potions and insence
+    - Inventory items like potions and incense
     - Abilities like prayers and pocket items
       - If defined with `toggle = true` will be toggled off if no longer being managed
 - **[NEW]: Status Handler**